vatpac-technology/pilot-procedures/docs/local-procedures/sydney.md

 #### Standard Taxi Routes
 Standard Taxi Routes are utilised at Sydney to simplify taxi instructions and provide a streamlined movement of aircraft.

-Standard Taxi Routes only exist on the Eastern side of the airport.
-Unless ATC explicity prefixes your taxi routes with "Non-Standard" or issues alternative instructions, the following taxi routes shall be followed.

 | Taxiway | Direction of Travel |
 | ------- | ------------------- |
 | Bravo | Northbound |